lightninglabs/lndinit/README.md

 No `lnd` needed, but seed must be entered in `lnd`-specific [`aezeed` format](https://github.com/lightningnetwork/lnd/blob/master/aezeed/README.md)

+### test-wallet
+`test-wallet` tests whether a wallet file (wallet.db) can be correctly decrypted with the given password; then prints the node's identity public key the wallet was created for, if decryption was successful.

+No `lnd` needed; in fact `lnd` needs to be shut down in order to release the write-lock on the `wallet.db` file that should be decrypted.

 ### wait-ready
 `wait-ready` waits for `lnd` to be ready by connecting to `lnd`'s status RPC.